Actionable Three-Phase Infeasibility Optimization with Varying Slack Sources: Introduction

 Formulations using power-balance equations \cite{gill} \cite{Dall} \cite{Ochoa} are highly nonlinear and therefore do not scale well in general.
-This behavior is shown in \cite{Claeys}, which developed a four-wire OPF with both current-voltage (I-V) and power balance formulations and found that power-balance did not converge for 35\% of testcases.
-Not only was I-V faster across the moderately sized testcases where power balance did converge, but the I-V formulation also returned more practical solutions.
+This behavior is shown in \cite{Claeys}, which developed a four-wire OPF with both current-voltage (I-V) and power balance formulations and found that power-balance did not converge for 35\% of test cases.
+Not only was I-V faster across the moderately sized test cases where power balance did converge, but the I-V formulation also returned more practical solutions.
 In the power balance formulation for 4-wire systems, some of the nodes were non-physically grounded, thereby resulting in erroneous voltage solutions \cite{Claeys}.
 Furthermore, many of these three-phase network-constrained optimizations will fail when there is no feasible power flow solution if slack variables or constraint violations are not considered.

 A three-phase infeasibility analysis (TPIA) is another type of three-phase optimization formulated subject to current-based network constraints for use in distribution grid planning.
 TPIA localizes and identifies deficient areas, in addition to the \textit{amount} of the deficiency, in situations where power flow fails \cite{PSCC}.
-At a high level, it is a non-convex optimization study that identifies scenarios where AC three-phase power flow constraints are infeasible by using a set of variable slack sources with a physical meaning to compensate for mismatch in the nodal equations.
+At a high level, it is a non-convex optimization study that identifies scenarios where AC three-phase power flow constraints are infeasible by using a set of variable slack sources with a physical meaning to compensate for \textit{missing power} in the system.
 In TPIA, solutions with nonzero slack sources occur when power flow would otherwise fail.